STX Entertainment: Film projects

-In 2017, STX Films announced its expansion into animation and family content with a partnership with the Uglydoll brand.
-The UglyDolls film was produced by Robert Rodriguez, director of the Spy Kids film franchise, and it features the voices of Pitbull, Kelly Clarkson, Nick Jonas, Blake Shelton, and Janelle Monáe.
-It performed poorly at the box office, and received a lot of bad reviews from the critics.
+In 2017, STX Films announced its expansion into animation and family content by partnering with the Uglydoll brand.
+The UglyDolls film was produced by Robert Rodriguez, director of the Spy Kids film franchise.
+It performed poorly at the box office and received negative reviews from critics.
 In January 2019, it was reported that STX is planning an animated UglyDolls television series with Hulu.